red-hat-storage/ocs-training/ocp4ocs4/ocs-cluster-shrink/ocs4-shrink-cluster.md

 rook-ceph-osd-prepare-ocs-deviceset-2-data-1-r7dwg-dm5mx          0/1     Completed   0          3m40s
 ~~~

-Before you can downsize your cluster you need to validate how many `storageDeviceSets` have
-been deployed so you can adjust the value properly.
+Before you can downsize your cluster you need to validate how many `storageDeviceSets` have been deployed so you can adjust the value properly.
+Each `storageDeviceSets` requires 3 OSDs deployed on 3 unique OCP nodes and the minimum number in a cluster is 1.

-You MUST downsize your cluster one `storageDeviceSets` at a time.
-Simply loop through this procedure
-for each `storageDeviceSets` that has to be removed from the cluster with their corresponding OSDs.
+The following command will provide you with the current number of `storageDeviceSets` configured in your cluster:
 ~~~
 $ deviceset=$(oc get storagecluster -o json | jq '.items[0].spec.storageDeviceSets[0].count')
 $ echo ${deviceset}
 2
 ~~~

-**Note:** If the `count` of storage `storageDeviceSets` is `1` do **NOT** proceed as this will
-result in a totak data loss in your OCS cluster.
+**Note:** If the `count` of storage `storageDeviceSets` is `1` do **NOT** proceed as this will result in a total data loss in your OCS cluster.

 Start a Ceph toolbox pod to verify the health of your internal Ceph cluster.